HK-Modding-Preservation/Nightmare-Spark/README.md

 2. At medium range Grimmchild will fire 4 extra fireballs for a total of 5 in a volley of 3 then 2.
 3. At long range Grimmchild will eject a spiral of fireballs

-* Currently unsure which charm to tie this ability to, consider it a placeholder of sorts

 !KNOWN ISSUES!
 - The audio effect for launching fire bats is NOT effected by the in-game volume sliders, it's volume has been drastically lowered to account for this.